Itzy: 2024–2025: Born to Be world tour, solo endeavors, and Lia's return

 On January 8, 2024, Itzy released their eighth EP, Born to Be, alongside the single "Untouchable".
 The EP features the first solo tracks for each member of the group, including Lia, as well as the single "Mr. Vampire".
 On January 26, it was announced that Itzy would embark on their second world tour, the Born to Be World Tour, beginning in Seoul on February 24 and 25 at the Jamsil Indoor Stadium.
 The tour concluded in August 2024, totaling 32 performances across 28 regions.

 Ahead of their four planned concerts in Japan, Itzy released their third Japanese single "Algorhythm" on May 15.
 On July 9, JYP Entertainment announced that Lia would be resuming activities with the group, stating, "Following treatment and rest, her tension and symptoms of anxiety have significantly improved".
 The day before, she joined the other members in a live stream, marking the group's first appearance together as five since the previous year.
 Itzy's ninth EP, Gold, was released on October 15, with the music video for its lead single of the same name.
 The music video for "Imaginary Friend", the EP's second single, followed on October 27.

 On June 9, 2025, Itzy released their tenth EP, Girls Will Be Girls, accompanied by the music video for its lead single of the same name.
 On September 20, JYP Entertainment confirmed that all members of Itzy had renewed their contracts with the company.
 The group released their second Japanese studio album, Collector, on October 8.
 The album was led by the single "Rock & Roll" and included Japanese versions of the group's previous singles.
+On November 10, Itzy released their 11th EP, Tunnel Vision, along with its lead single of the same name.

+2026–present: Tunnel Vision world tour and Motto

-On November 10, Itzy released their eleventh EP, Tunnel Vision, along with its lead single of the same name.
-Following this release, the group will embark on their third world tour, Tunnel Vision, scheduled to begin in 2026 with three nights at Jamsil Indoor Stadium in Seoul from February 13 to 15.
+The group embarked on their third world tour, Tunnel Vision, which began with three shows at Jamsil Indoor Stadium in Seoul from February 13 to 15, 2026.
+While on tour, the group released their 12th EP, Motto, together with the lead single of the same name.